cortexproject/cortex/docs/proposals/federated-ruler.md

 #### Proposal

-For composite tenants a random but consistent subtenant of the multiple tenants owning the rule is chosen using a hashmod of the series label to determine the subtenant and for single tenants owning a federated rule the resulting series is saved in the tenant which owns the rule.
+Tenants owning a federated rule the resulting series is saved in the tenant which owns the rule.

 ### Which tenants to query from for federated rules